Serge-N/AgrixemBackend/README.md

 It is important to stress that this application is a **Minimum Viable Product**, to use this in production would require integration and unit testing.
 Some parts of the code would require refactoring.

-It was as a shared backend for IoT, Mobile and SPA.
+It is a shared backend for IoT, Mobile and SPA.

 ###### The project is available at : [Azure App Service](https://agrixemapi.azurewebsites.net/swagger/index.html)